JosephiusX/old-dev/js/front/React-Andrew/README.md

 4:24 after installing dependancies and restarting dev server.

         @ 16:46 im not getting a datepicker like he does
+        > starting again at 12:44
+        > jump to 15:14
+    * it was working fine originally, I just hadent navigated to add expense page yet